leeway-academy/priority-inbox/README.md

 # gmail-pirority-inbox

-Decide for yourself who gets your attention over email at any given time
+Decide for yourself who gets your attention over email at any given time.

 This script (together with a few usefull cronjobs) allows you to automatically triage email.